Grant Runner Before You Begin

 Find an Eligible Funding Opportunity

-To search for eligible grant opportunities, go to Grants.gov.
+To search for eligible grant opportunities, go to the Grants.gov Search Grants page.
 When you find a relevant NIH opportunity, be sure to make a note of the funding opportunity number.
 You will need this when you complete the Grant Runner wizard.

 Register with eRA Commons